 - Putting on and taking off an item of clothing

 It’s important to realize that perseveration after brain injury is not a behavioral problem, but a cognitive one.
-Therefore, trying to convince the person to “snap out” of their actions may make the situation worse.
+Therefore, trying to convince the person to “snap out of it” will not be successful and may worsen the situation.

 Treating and Managing Perseveration

-Because there are so many varying degrees of perseveration, treatment will require careful evaluation by a neuropsychologist.
-You can also consult with an occupational therapist, who can help you develop some helpful coping strategies.
+Because there are many varying degrees of perseveration, treatment will require comprehensive evaluation by a neuropsychologist.
+You may also work with an occupational therapist to develop some helpful coping strategies.